kyma-project/istio/docs/user/tutorials/01-50-send-requests-using-egress.md

 > the IP CIDR of the `kube-dns` service in the NetworkPolicy to allow proper DNS resolution.

-1. Fetch the IP address of the `kube-dns` service: blocking all other egress traffic.
-Fetch the IP address of the `kube-dns` service:
+1. Fetch the IP address of the `kube-dns` service:
    ```bash
     export KUBE_DNS_ADDRESS=$(kubectl get svc -n kube-system kube-dns -o jsonpath='{.spec.clusterIP}')
    ```